 Circumstance of Certificate Renewal

 A certificate may be renewed if the public key has not reached the end of its validity period, the associated private key has not been compromised, and the Subscriber name and attributes are unchanged.
-In addition, the validity period of the certificate must meet the requirements specified in Section 5.3.2.
+In addition, the validity period of the certificate must meet the requirements specified elsewhere in this document.

 Processing Certificate Renewal Requests

-For the ACA, certificate renewal for reasons other than re-key of the ACA shall be approved by NAESB.Certificate Re-Key
+.

+The ACA may process certificate renewal requests only if the chain of trust has not been compromised.
+Generally, it is not advisable to perform certificate renewals as opposed to certificate re-key operations.
+Renewals may be performed if the subscriber certificate has been lost, but the associated private and public key pair has not been compromised.

+Subscriber Certificate Reissuance

-Re-keying a certificate consists of creating new certificates with a different public key (and serial number) while retaining the remaining contents of the old certificate that describe the subject.
-The new certificate may be assigned a different validity period, key identifiers, specify a different CRL distribution point, and/or be signed with a different key.
-Re-key of a certificate does not require a change to the subject Name and does not violate the requirement for name uniqueness.
+Reissuing a certificate consists of creating new certificates with a different public key (and serial number) while retaining the remaining contents of the old certificate that describe the subject.
+The new certificate may be assigned a different validity period, key identifiers, specify a different CRL distribution point, and/or employ a different standard compliant cipher suite, be signed with a different key and/or any other parameters the ACA deems necessary, provided those parameters do not conflict with the standard identity proofing requirements.
+The reissuance of a certificate does not require a change to the subject Name and does not violate the requirement for name uniqueness.

-Subscribers of ACAs shall identify themselves for the purpose of re-keying as required in Section 2.3.1.
-After certificate rekey, the old certificate may or may not be revoked, but must not be further re-keyed, renewed, or modified.
+Subscribers of ACAs shall identify themselves for the purpose of reissuance as required in Section 2.3.1.
+After certificate reissuance, the old certificate may or may not be revoked, but must not be further used for reissuance.

-Circumstances for Certificate Re-Key
+3.5.1 Circumstances for Certificate Re-Key

-The ACA will issue new certificates to Subordinate CAs when a currently recognized Subordinate ACA has generated a new key pair and a valid and unexpired business contract exists between the ACA and the Subordinate ACA.
+Re_Key operations may be performed when the chain of trust has not been violated, nor compromise of the ACA, RA, or subscriber public-private key pairs suspected.
+Should any key compromise be reasonably suspected, no re-key operations shall be permitted until the scope of the compromise is forensically assessed to ensure integrity of the chain of trust.
+Once a compromise has been proven to not affect the relevant public or private key pairs, re-key operations may resume.

 Modification

 Certificate modification consists of creating new certificates with subject information (e.g., a name or email address) that differs from the old certificate.
 For example, an ACA may perform certificate modification for a Subscriber whose characteristics have changed.
 The new certificate may have the same or different subject public key.